-If you're building your dream dwelling, chances are you'll need financing -- according to the 2000 Census housing figures, only about 20% of those having a new home built can afford to pay cash.
+If you're building your dream dwelling, chances are you'll need financing -- according to the Census bureau, only about 7% who had a new home built in the first quarter of 2024 were able to pay cash.
 While construction financing is very short-term and so the interest rate is less important, your permanent financing should be the best you can get.
 Here's what you need to know about refinancing your construction loan.

 Refinancing Your Construction-to-Permanent Mortgage